Stop Drop and Roll!!!: Background and recording

+These samples were removed from the album's official release and the free download is no longer available.

 Cover art and packaging

-The original album art shown on the band's official website in December 2007 was updated for its full release in 2008 and had replaced the track "Highway 1" on the front cover with "Mother Mary" (the first single which also turned into a surprise radio hit).
+The original album art shown on the band's official website in December 2007 was updated for its full release in 2008.
+Changes included updating "6 songs" to "12 songs" and replacing "Highway 1" as mentioned on the cover with "Mother Mary", which was the first official single from the album and released to radio in 2008.
+The images features on the album were also rearranged.

 The physical album release comes with the CD in a cardboard sleeve reminiscent of vinyl records, with the CD face resembling a vinyl record.
+The CD face also came with a humorous message that said "Warning: Do Not Play Side B".
 The album is also referred to as having a "Side A" and "Side B" like vinyl-era albums.
-The vinyl edition came with a free CD of the album.
+The vinyl edition included a free CD version of the album.

-The CD also came with a warning on "side A" that said "Warning: Do Not Play Side B."